-(b) Which is unaffiliated with a financial group regulated by a supervisory authority in a country where the Recommendations of the Financial Action Task Force are applicable.
-Regulation 22 (2) of the Financial Obligation Regulations, 2010, states that a financial institution or listed business shall ensure that the respondent financial institution or business in a foreign country, does not permit a shell bank to use its accounts.
-19.Other forms of reporting PC No indication that the authorities considered implementing a system where financial institutions report all transactions in currency above a fixed threshold to a national central agency with a computerized database.
+FIA.
+It is therefore our view that these provisions serve to prohibit shell banks in Trinidad and Tobago. • Further regulation 22.
+(1) of the FOR states that a bank shall not enter or continue a correspondent banking relationship with a bank- (a) incorporated in a jurisdiction in which it has no physical presence; or (b) Which is unaffiliated with a financial group regulated by a supervisory authority in a country where the Recommendations of the Financial Action Task Force are applicable. • Regulation 22 (2) of the Financial Obligation Regulations, 2010, states that a financial institution or listed business shall ensure that the respondent financial institution or business in a foreign country, does not permit a shell bank to use its accounts.
+No further action is to be taken under this 19.Other forms of reporting PC No indication that the authorities considered implementing a system where financial institutions report all transactions in currency above a fixed threshold to a national central agency with a computerized database.
 No indication that when the Customs Division discovers an unusual international shipment of currency, monetary instruments, precious metals or gems etc, it considers notifying, as appropriate, the Customs Service or other competent authorities of the countries from which the shipment originated and/or to which it is destined, and co-operates with a view toward establishing the source, destination, and purpose of such shipment and toward the taking of appropriate action.
 The authorities should consider the feasibility and utility of implementing a system where financial institutions report all transactions in currency above a fixed threshold to a national agency with a computerized data base.
-When the Customs Division discovers an unusual international shipment of currency, monetary instruments, precious metals or gems etc, it should consider notifying, as appropriate, the Customs Division or other competent authorities of the countries from which the shipment originated and/or to which it is destined, and should co-operate with a view toward establishing the source, destination, and purpose of such shipment and toward the taking of appropriate action. financial institutions and listed businesses retain records of all domestic and international transactions in electronic or written form. • The FIU is presently considering a regime for the systematic reporting of; - Foreign exchange transactions - Cash transactions - Money transactions The imposition of such a regime is outside the FIUs' statutory remit.
+Regulation 31 and 32 of the FOR states that financial institutions and listed businesses retain records of all domestic and international transactions in electronic or written form.
+The FIU is presently considering a regime for the systematic reporting of; - Foreign exchange transactions - Cash transactions - Money transactions The imposition of such a regime is outside the FIUs' statutory remit.
 The spirit and intention of the AML/CFT law in this jurisdiction is on reporting on suspicion regardless of the amount of money involved in the transaction.
 Any requirement to report otherwise will require legislative amendment.